abhay7321/Chess-Game-with-Engine-in-C/README.md

 # Chess Engine in C

 ### DESCRIPTION :-
-* This is Chess Game project that is completely implemented in C Programmng Language .
+This is Chess Game project that is completely implemented in C Programmng Language .

-It has 2 modes
+The Game has 2 modes
   * One player mode, where the player competes with Chess Engine that is implemented using Minimax algorithm and Alpha beta pruning
   * Two player mode, where 2 players can compete with each other.
 ---